welcome-future/KRas-in-file_20211009/README.md

 # Input files of KRaspaper_20211009
-These files are provided for setting up REMD simulation of KRas systems.
+The complex_solv.prmtop and complex_solv.inpcrd files in this fold are the initial structures for the REMD simulation of KRasGTP system starting from crystal structure 3GFT.